Unity Technologies: Pricing controversy

+Divestitures

+In November 2023, Unity announced that they would dismiss 265 employees as part of a termination of its agreement with Weta Digital, an acquisition that they previously spent US$1.63 billion on in 2021.
+Unity also announced in March 2026 that they would shut down ironSource which they previously acquired in 2022 for US$4.4 billion.

 Corporate affairs

 Unity Technologies is a public company based in San Francisco, California; its IPO was in September 2020.
 As of 2018, the company employed more than 2,000 people in offices across North America, Europe and Asia.
 Until October 2023, it was headed by John Riccitiello, who replaced co-founder David Helgason as chief executive officer (CEO) in 2014.
 Danny Lange previously served as vice-president of artificial intelligence and machine learning from late 2016 to 2023, when he left to join Google.
 Unity Technologies named its first independent directors in 2017.
 Riccitiello said the move was needed if the company intended to go public in the future.
 According to TechCrunch, Unity Technologies had raised more than $600 million in funding and was valued at about $3 billion by 2018.
 Its investors include Sequoia Capital, Draper Fisher Jurvetson, Silver Lake, China Investment Corporation, FreeS Fund, Thrive Capital, WestSummit Capital and Max Levchin.
 Revenue streams include licensing fees for its game engine, its Unity Asset Store, and the Unity platform.

 Unity's business is split into Operate Solutions (consisting of Unity Ads, Unity In-App Purchases, and other tools, which was newly established in 2015), Create Solutions (consisting of Unity Engine subscriptions and other professional services) and Strategic Partnerships.
 In 2019, of its reported revenue Operate Solutions accounted for 54%, Create Solutions for 31% and the remaining income sources for 15%.

 In 2017, Unity Technologies launched Unity Without Borders, a program that sponsored 50 video game programmers from the Middle East to attend Unity's Unite Europe conference in Amsterdam.
 Unity Without Borders sponsored video game programmers affected by travel restrictions by President Donald Trump's administration.'
 Unity also awards annual grants through its Unity for Humanity awards, given to creators building games and experiences using Unity's real-time 3D technology.

 Unity announced it had reached net-zero carbon emissions in 2020, and simultaneously signed onto the Science Based Targets Initiative.

 In January 2021, Unity hired former Liverpool F.C.
 CEO Peter Moore as SVP and GM of Sports and Live Entertainment.